Switching to Manjaro from Ubuntu

-I was getting pretty annoying but I found out it was a hot corner setting which was disabled in the Tweaks dialog.
+I was getting pretty annoying but I found out it was a hot corner setting which was disabled in the Tweaks dialogue.

 Tweaks > Top Bar > Activities Overview Hot Corner

-There’s a dialog that the add/remove software interface presents you with with a big list of host modules.
+There’s a dialogue that the add/remove software interface presents you with with a big list of host modules.

 To check the kernel:

 I found this info again from the Manjaro forum.

 So far, that’s all the hiccups, so not completely smooth sailing!